gingerhome/gingee/docs/ai-context/ai-context.md

 <dt><a href="#module_zip">zip</a></dt>
 <dd><p>Provides functions to zip and unzip files and directories securely.
 This module allows you to create zip archives from files or directories, and extract zip files to specified locations.
-It ensures that all file operations are performed within the secure boundaries defined by the GingerJS framework.
+It ensures that all file operations are performed within the secure boundaries defined by the Gingee framework.
 <b>NOTE:</b> path with leading slash indicates path from scope root, path without leading slash indicates path relative to the executing script
 <b>IMPORTANT:</b> Requires explicit permission to use the module.
 See docs/permissions-guide for more details.</p>
 </dd>